 The LED Light Has Been Around For Years

 So what happened?
-Why is it that things like LED post top fixtures and LED floodlights are only available now when they have existed for decades.
+Why is it that things like LED post top lamps and LED floodlights are only available now when they have existed for decades?
 In truth, despite the conspiracy theories about “Big Lightbulb” keeping LEDs down, the fact is that LEDs were simply overlooked as viable lighting sources.

 Some claim that the manufacture of “Good Quality” LED lights was not possible until now, but that is also not true.
 Perfectly functional, long-lasting and energy-saving LED bulbs have been around since the late sixties.
 The fact is that nobody thought LEDs were viable lighting options.

 There was a brief period in history when we all had to endure energy-saving bulbs.
 We started with l incandescent bulbs, which are the type that is cheap to produce, but expensive to run.
 Then, we had Fluorescent lights for years, and then we had what was known as compact fluorescent lamps (CFLs).
 These CFLs were slow to light, and it took a while before they produced a strong white light.

 Even when people were actively manufacturing CFLs as energy-saving bulbs, nobody thought of using LEDs.
 Even though LEDs produce far fewer toxic waste products, they are more environmentally friendly to produce, they use far less energy than CFLs, and LEDs work quickly and last longer.
 Yet, while people were touting the benefits of energy-saving CFL bulbs, the far superior LED sat in the background (ignored).

 Two Ways That LED Lights Save You Money

 Let’s say that you want to light your outdoor area with a massive floodlight.
 This is a fine option, but the big light needs to be fairly high up so that it casts light everywhere.
 You can have an LED floodlight if you wish, and this will cost you far less to run than any other type of floodlight.